Operation Dingo: The attacks

+Mozambican-German boxer Ibraimo Alberto, in his 2014 autobiography, describes narrowly surviving an attack by Rhodesian aircraft during the operation, which bombed his school, killing many children.

-Following the initial air strikes by the Canberras, Hunters and Vampire FB9's, ten Alouette III helicopter gunships ("K-Cars" in the attackers' terminology) engaged opportunity targets in allocated areas that together inflicted the majority of the casualties, while two Vampire T11's flew top cover.
+Following the initial air strikes by the Canberras, Hunters and Vampire FB9's, ten Alouette III helicopter gunships ("K-Cars" in the Fireforce tactical terminology) engaged opportunity targets in allocated areas that together inflicted the majority of the casualties, while two Vampire T11's flew top cover.
 The paratroopers and heliborne troops were deployed on three sides of the objective into various stop groups and sweep lines, and were also effective in killing large numbers of fleeing ZANLA cadres.
 Nevertheless, the small size of the ground force and the lack of a complete envelopment allowed a number of fleeing ZANLA cadres to escape.
 Two important targets of the attack, ZANLA commanders Josiah Tongogara and Rex Nhongo escaped.

 A "stay-behind" force of Rhodesian SAS remained in ambush positions around the area overnight, to wait for any ZANLA who might return; these SAS were then extracted by helicopter in the morning.
 The Rhodesian force withdrew, having lost one SAS member, Tpr.
 F.J.
 Nel, being shot and killed at Chimoio, and one Vampire pilot, Flt Lt Phillip Haigh, killed trying to crashland his jet in a field after his aircraft was damaged by ground fire.
 The pilot chose to attempt a forced landing rather than execute the dangerous act of bailing out of the Vampire which was not fitted with an ejection seat.

-According to the Rhodesian government at least 1,200 ZANLA "terrorists" were killed in Operation Dingo.
-Most sources sympathetic to the ZANLA also put the death toll at over 1,000, adding that hundreds who were killed were actually civilians and not guerrillas.
+A similar attack was repeated two days later at Tembue.
+(14°47′33″S 32°50′10″E).
+Though there was a Mozambique Liberation Front base nearby at Chimoio they did not interfere in the Rhodesian force's activities.